-Classification Spill / Pollution Fish / Water Other Defined as: Spill or release of any contaminant (i.e., oil, fuel, PCB or chemicals).
-Discharge of deleterious substances into fish-bearing water.
-Landslides, erosion, or floods caused by BC Hydro as they affect terrestrial (land) quality.
-Dust storms in drawn-down uncontrolled emission or discharge of air pollutants (e.g. NOx) or sudden and uncontrolled gaseous releases (e.g. SF 6 , H 2 , HCFC-22 refrigerant, propane, compressed CO 2 , natural gas).
-High or low flows, or flow changes, that adversely affect fish or fish nabitat, terrestrial nabitat, wildlife or recreation.
+Classification Spill / Pollution Fish / Water Other Defined as: Spill or release of Discharge of Landslides, erosion, or floods any contaminant deleterious caused by BC Hydro as they affect (i.e., oil, fuel, PCB or substances into terrestrial (land) quality. chemicals). fish-bearing water.
+Dust storms in drawn-down

+Sudden and uncontrolled emission or discharge of air pollutants (e.g. NOx) or sudden and uncontrolled gaseous releases (e.g. SF 6 , H 2 , HCFC-22 refrigerant, propane, compressed CO 2 , natural gas).
+High or low flows, or flow changes, that adversely affect fish or fish habitat, terrestrial habitat, wildlife or recreation.
 Work and/or removal of vegetation in or near water bodies without regulatory approval.
-Water quality ssues (septic; erosion) Adverse impacts on plants or animals or their protected habitat.
+Water quality issues (septic; erosion) reservoirs.
+Adverse impacts on plants or animals or their protected habitat.
 Forest fires caused by BC Hydro.
 Any ground disturbance (i.e. setting a new pole) where an archaeological site is encountered, or the removal of culturally modified tree (CMT).
 Violation of pesticide use, storage or application regulations and approvals.
 Other environmental issues resulting in violations of regulations, permits or approvals, including Approved Work Practices (e.g., Approved Work Practices for Riparian Vegetation).
-But also Incidents caused by conficents caused by conficents SAP IMS.
-Incidents caused by contractors working for BC Hydro must be reported in the SAP IMS.
+But also consider: Incidents caused by contractors working for BC Hydro must be reported in the SAP IMS.